quisquous/cactbot/README.md

 8. In the URL field, browse to an html file to load.
 [ui/test/cactbot_test.html](ui/test/cactbot_test.html) is a good place to to start to make sure everything is set up properly.

+For more instructions about adding and configuring cactbot overlays, see the [Adding Overlay Modules](#adding-overlay-modules) section.

 ### Potential errors and workarounds